end of year reflection

 -

-Have a deep, reflective conversation with a trusted friend or partner about the highs and lows of the year.
+Have an intentional, deep, honest conversation with a trusted friend or partner about the highs and lows of the year — what challenged you, what surprised you, and what changed you.